2023 Most Popular Nursing Bachelor's Degree Schools in the Plains States Region

 After completing their Bachelor's Degree, nursing graduates from St. Scholastica carry an average student debt load of $32,525.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $314.

-South Dakota State University ranked #7 on this year’s Most Popular Nursing Bachelor’s Degree Schools in the Plains States Region list.
-South Dakota State is a large public school located in the town of Brookings.
+South Dakota State University came in at #7 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in the Plains States Region ranking.
+South Dakota State is a fairly large public school located in the remote town of Brookings.

 About 87% of the students majoring in nursing at the school are women while 13% are male.